ethanblacher/ENVS193-DS-group-final/README.md

 4. Methodological information

-There were multiple different data sets, but since we are just focused on the data entity invoving seed counts, that is the methods which I will elaborate on.
-Seeds were collected from five main species: GEUROS, KOBMYO, CARRUP, AREFEN, and MINOBT.
-Collection was done from plants that underwent individual-level flowering phenology assessment.
-To prevent loss of early-flowered seeds, AREFEN stalks were bagged with organza bags before senescence.
-Seed pods were collected between late August and late September when they were mature, indicated by a brown color and readiness to release seeds.
-Weekly visits were made to each plot during this period to collect all set seeds.
-The seeds were placed in taped coin envelopes labeled with species, toothpick color, shrub and plot numbers, inflorescence count, and collection date.
-The envelopes were stored in the refrigerator until seed counting.
-Viable seeds, distinguished by plumpness and avoidance of obviously aborted seeds, were counted after breaking up the dried bud.
+There were multiple different data sets, but since we are just focused on the data entity involving seed counts, that is the methods which I will elaborate on.
+Seeds were collected from five main species: GEUROS, KOBMYO, CARRUP, AREFEN, and MINOBT, the same plants of the individual-level flowering phenology experiment.
+To prevent loss of early-flowered seeds, AREFEN stalks were bagged with organza bags before showing signs of deteriorating.
+When seed pods were deemed mature (brown with seeds ready to come out), which was anytime between late August to late September, they were collected and placed in taped coin envelope.
+The envelopes were labeled with species, toothpick color, shrub and plot numbers, inflorescence count, and collection date.
+The envelopes were then stored in the refrigerator until seed counting.
+Viable seeds, distinguished by plumpness and avoidance of obviously aborted seeds, were counted after breaking up the dried bud with their hands.
 Individual seed counts were recorded, and the seeds were returned to their respective envelopes.
-Group weighing was performed using a microbalance.
+Finally, the seeds were underwent a group weighing by a microbalance.

 5. Data-specific information